 Anyone interested in learning more about assisting at worship services is encouraged to speak with Fr.
 Scott or any of the current lay ministers.

 Our choir enriches our common worship, prayer and praise through song.
-The choir rehearses on Wednesday evenings from September through May and sings at worship on two Sundays each month.
+The choir rehearses on Wednesday evenings from September through May and sings at worship each month.
 New members are welcome at any time.

 Please speak with Brittany Kamrath, our choir director, or any choir member to learn more.